Medically reviewed by Drugs.com. Last updated on Oct 1, 2023.

 - Tight calf muscles and tendons

-- Wearing shoes that do not support your feet, such as sandals or shoes that are worn out
+- Wearing shoes that do not support your feet, such as shoes that are worn out

 What are the signs and symptoms of plantar fasciitis?